darikoneil/CalSciPy/docs/source/main.rst

 MAIN
 ====

-The main CalSciPy module is collection of useful, well-documented tools relevant to calcium imaging.
+The main CalSciPy module is a collection of useful, well-documented tools relevant to calcium imaging.

 .. toctree::
    :maxdepth: 1